Aakash3101/Calculator/README.md

-# calculator
+# Calculator

-A new Flutter project.
+This flutter project is about making a simple calculator app.

 ## Getting Started